 Arranging a funeral or cremation in Michigan

 Arranging a funeral or cremation is no easy task.
 It can help if you are planning ahead of time, as this enables you to fully inform yourself of options and make decisions without feeling pressurized.
-We have outlined in this guide for Michigan an overview of some of the basic questions you may need to consider, and how Michigan state law governs some basic elements of the death care process.
+We have outlined in this guide for Michigan an overview of some of the basic questions you may need to consider when arranging a funeral or cremation, and how Michigan state law governs some basic elements of the death care process.

 The most important thing is to understand what is available to you, and what your rights are as a consumer.
 Purchasing funeral products and services is legislated much like any other consumer industry.
 But be alerted to the fact that this IS an industry where state regulations can vary from federal legislation, and an industry that has been known to prey on the vulnerable in the name of profit.
 The death care industry is worth billions, and for decades we have been lured into spending unnecessarily on many aspects of death care.

 How do you choose which funeral home or cremation provider is right for your needs in Michigan?

 This is the probably your starting point – choosing who should be your funeral director.
 Michigan is only one of 8 states that does not allow residents to handle the disposition of their deceased if they so wished.
 Michigan law actually requires a family to purchase the services of a funeral director, even if you would prefer to manage the death care of your loved one at home.

 Michigan is also the ONLY state that requires a funeral director to certify a death certificate.
 According to the Public Health Code 333.2843(3) “a death record shall be certified by a funeral director licensed to practice mortuary science in this state”.
 This also means that if your loved one has died in a hospital or a nursing home, they will only release the deceased into the direct care of a funeral director.
 So whatever you decide, you will have to enlist at least the basic services of a licensed funeral director.